dennis-tra/pcp/README.md

 ## How does it work?

-When running `pcp send` a new [peer identity](https://docs.libp2p.io/concepts/peer-id/) is generated.
+When running `pcp send` you'll see four random words from a list of the Bitcoin improvement proposal [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039/bip-0039-wordlists.md).
-The first bytes of the public key are encoded in four words from the Bitcoin improvement proposal [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039/bip-0039-wordlists.md), so each word is basically random among the 2048 possible words.
+There are lists in nine different languages of 2048 words each, currently only `english` is supported.
 The first word is interpreted as a channel ID in the range from 0 to 2047.
-`pcp` advertises in its local network via mDNS and in the DHT of IPFS the identifier `/pcp/{unix-timestamp}/channel-id`.
+`pcp` advertises the identifier `/pcp/{unix-timestamp}/{channel-id}` in its local network via [mDNS](https://en.wikipedia.org/wiki/Multicast_DNS) and a hashed version of this string in the [DHT](https://en.wikipedia.org/wiki/Distributed_hash_table) of [IPFS](https://en.wikipedia.org/wiki/InterPlanetary_File_System).
 The unix timestamp is the current time truncated to 5 minutes and the prefix `/pcp` is the protocol prefix.
+_In the future:_ When you enter a new 5-minute interval while `pcp send` is running it advertises an updated identifier.

-Your peer enters `pcp receive four-words-from-above` and `pcp` uses the first word together with the current time truncated to 5 minutes to find the sending peer in the DHT and in your local network via mDNS.
+To receive the file your peer enters `pcp receive four-words-from-above` and `pcp` uses the first word together with the current time truncated to 5 minutes to find the sending peer in the [DHT](https://en.wikipedia.org/wiki/Distributed_hash_table) and in your local network via [mDNS](https://en.wikipedia.org/wiki/Multicast_DNS).
+It also searches for an identifier of the previous 5-minute interval.
-When the peer is found, its public key is checked against the three remaining words (as the words were derived from that key), and a password authenticated key exchange happens to authenticate each other.
+As soon as the peer is found, both do a password authenticated key exchange ([PAKE](https://en.wikipedia.org/wiki/Password-authenticated_key_agreement)) to authenticate each other.
-The key exchange is **not** used for encryption as the connection uses TLS per default.
+In this procedure a comparably weak password (`four-words-from-above`) gets replaced with a strong session key that is used to encrypt all future communication.
+The default [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) encryption that [libp2p](https://github.com/libp2p/go-libp2p) provides is not sufficient in this case as we could still, in theory, talk to a wrong peer - just encrypted.

 After the peer is authenticated the receiver must confirm the file transfer, and the file gets transmitted.

 ## Usage